zeebe-io/zeebe-chaos/chaosDays/_posts/2020-10-20-non-graceful-shutdown.md

 ## PR Merge

 I tried again the new chaos experiment with a Production M cluster, before merging.
 It worked quite smooth.
-PR is merged https://github.com/zeebe-io/zeebe-chaos/pull/41 :tada:
+PR is merged [#41](https://github.com/zeebe-io/zeebe-chaos/pull/41) :tada:

 ## Non-graceful shutdown

 Currently in our experiments we do a normal `kubectl delete pod`, which does an graceful shutdown.
 The application has time to stop it's services etc. It would be interesting how Zeebe handles non-graceful shutdowns.
 In order to achieve that we can use the option `--grace-period=0`.
-For more information you can read for example this https://kubernetes.io/docs/tasks/run-application/force-delete-stateful-set-pod/#force-deletion
+For more information you can read for example [this](https://kubernetes.io/docs/tasks/run-application/force-delete-stateful-set-pod/#force-deletion)

 I added additional experiments to our normal follower and leader restarts experiments, such that we have both graceful and non-graceful restarts.
 Both seem to work without any issues.
 I was also able to fix some bash script error with the help of [shellcheck](https://github.com/koalaman/shellcheck).
 Related issue https://github.com/zeebe-io/zeebe-chaos/issues/42.